Programs and Services

 - Is your child currently experiencing a sense of belonging in their neighborhood school?
 Do they have groups, outside activities, or enjoy the social, emotional and other activities provided by your current school?

 - Have you explored the academic and instructional options provided at your current school to determine how the school may adjust practice to best respond to the social, emotional, behavior needs as well as academic needs of your child?

 - If concerns with your school are present, have you shared these concerns and worked with the school to address the needs of your child?

 Choosing to Enroll in an HC Pathway School:

 - Students eligible for Highly Capable services are not automatically assigned to their HC Pathway school.
-Families must submit a Students may choose to apply for another attendance area school, including K-8 Form during Open Enrollment to attend their HC Pathway School.
+Families must submit a Students may choose to apply for another attendance area school, including K-8 Form during Open Enrollment is the annual four-week period where students may first apply to attend their HC Pathway School.

-- Learn more about Open Enrollment on the Admissions web page.
+- Learn more about Open Enrollment is the annual four-week period where students may first apply on the Admissions web page.

 Note to families new to Seattle Public Schools: If your child is not currently enrolled in Seattle Public Schools, you must submit a complete enrollment registration first.

 The class scope and sequences for elementary, middle, and high school HC Pathway Schools are listed below and apply only to the upcoming 2021-22 school year.
 All HC Pathway Schools teach the adopted curriculum.
 Teachers engage and enrich grade level curriculum with additional material that is unique to each school and/or teacher.
 For additional details contact your school counselor and/or your student’s teacher.

 2021-22: Highly Capable (HC) Cohort Pathway Elementary Schools: